Open until 5pm, call free on 0800 531 6027

 What is equity release?

-Equity release is a way for homeowners to release some of the tax-free funds from the value of their home.
-It can play an important role in helping you take control of your later life finances.
-Equity release is available to UK homeowners aged 55 or over with a property worth at least £70,000.
+Equity release is a way to access some of the tax-free funds from the value of your home.
+It can help you take control of your later life finances.

 Transcript